haskell/cabal/Cabal/doc/nix-local-build.rst

 When an external package does not depend on an inplace package, it can be built and installed to a **global** store, which can be shared across projects.
-These build products are identified by a hash that over all of the inputs which would influence the compilation of a package (flags, dependency selection, etc.).
+These build products are identified by a hash based on all of the inputs which influence the compilation of a package (flags, dependency selection, etc.).
 Just as in Nix, these hashes uniquely identify the result of a build; if we compute this identifier and we find that we already have this ID built, we can just use the already